-- Experience what ancient explorers must have felt as you climb around inside the Great Pyramid.
+- Experience what ancient explorers felt as you climb around inside the Great Pyramid.

 - Follow the footsteps of Howard Carter, visiting the “boy king” Tutankhamun’s Tomb and observe his mummy.

 - Walk with Pharaohs in the Valley of the Kings and see their mummies in the Cairo Museum.

 - Go back in time to the Belle Epoque as we spend 4 days on a private Dahabiyah boat traveling up the Nile from Luxor to Aswan taking in Upper Egypt’s towering limestone cliffs and ancient temples.